inphobia/inphobia.github.io/content/docs/flow/hbastart/_index.md

     #### broadcom
     - the dominant player when it comes to hba and raid cards
     - their older products can are sold under the "lsi" or "avago" brand name
-    - most hba's and raid controllers from vendors like hpe, dell, ibm, lenovo, etc... are actually broadcom devices.
+    - a lot off hba's and raid controllers from vendors like hpe, dell, ibm, lenovo, etc... are actually broadcom devices.
     #### microchip
     - also known as microsemi, adaptec & pmc-sierra
-    - not commonly seen as oem cards
+    - less commonly seen as oem cards
-    - less market share compared to broadcom but they're trying to make a comeback
+    - smaller market share compared to broadcom but they're trying to make a comeback
     #### atto
     - no experience with their hba's, their sas to fibre channel bridges are fun.
     ### controller mode